The Boat Race: 2021 Cambridgeshire relocation

 The 2021 races were held on the Great Ouse at Ely in Cambridgeshire for the first time since the Second World War in 1944, over a shorter straight course of 4.9 km.
 This was due to the safety issues of Hammersmith Bridge, as well as restrictions due to the COVID-19 pandemic still being in force.

 The 2022 Boat Race returned to the Thames and the traditional course between Putney and Mortlake.

 Sinkings

-In the 1912 race, run in extremely poor weather and high winds, both crews sank.
+In the 1912 race, rowed in extremely poor weather and high winds, both crews sank.
 Oxford rowed into a significant early lead, but began taking on water, and made for the bank shortly after passing Hammersmith Bridge to empty the boat out: although they attempted to restart, the race was abandoned at this point because Cambridge had also sunk while passing the Harrods Depository.

 Cambridge also sank in 1859 and in 1978, while Oxford did so in 1925, and again in 1951; the 1951 race was re-rowed on the following Monday.
 In 1984 the Cambridge boat sank after colliding with a barge before the start of the race, which was then rescheduled for the next day.
 In 2016, at Barnes Bridge, Cambridge women began to sink but gradually recovered to complete the race.